jefftbyrd/earthsong/README.md

 ## Planned updates for future versions

-- Add a warning message turning away mobile users.
-The site does not presently work on mobile.
 - Allow logged-in users to delete saved journeys.
 - Display more detailed information about saved journeys (date it was saved, what sounds are included, etc.)
 - More consistent styling for info panels.